exfret/tunnelgame/docs/Tunnel Planning/Locations/Town/Outskirts/Outskirts.md

 The outskirts have different buildings that you can access once you get enough experience.
+The [[Crumbling Corridor]] is the first area, though later areas may require more than just experience.